flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 {ref}`Deployment Guide <flyte:flyteadmin-config-specification>`
 ```

-### Custom Python dependencies
+### Custom Dependencies

-If you have custom Python dependencies, update the `requirements.txt` file and
+If you have custom Python dependencies, update the `requirements.txt` file that
+ships with the {ref}`project template <getting_started_python_dependencies>`
-those changes will be incorporated into the Docker image.
+and those changes will be incorporated into the Docker image.

-You can also update the `Dockerfile` if you want to use a different base image
+You can also update the {ref}`Dockerfile <getting_started_dockerfile>` if you
-or if the additional Python dependencies require installing binaries or packages
+want to use a different base image or if the additional Python dependencies
-from other languages.
+require installing binaries or packages from other languages.

 ## Registration Patterns